evidentlyai/evidently/docs/book/integrations/evidently-and-mlflow.md

 Evidently calculates a rich set of metrics and statistical tests.
 You can choose any of the [pre-built reports](../reports/) or combine [individual metrics](../reference/all-metrics.md) to define what you want to measure.
 For example, you can evaluate prediction drift and feature drift together.

-You can then generate the calculation output **in a JSON format**.
+You can then generate the calculation output **in a Python dictionary format**.
 You should explicitly define which parts of the output to send to **MLflow Tracking**.

 ## Tutorial 1: Evaluating Data Drift with **MLFlow and Evidently**

 In this tutorial, you will use Evidently to check input features for [Data Drift](../reports/data-drift.md) and log and visualize the results with MLflow.

 Here is a Jupyter notebook with the example:
 {% embed url="https://github.com/evidentlyai/evidently/blob/main/examples/integrations/mlflow_logging/mlflow_integration.ipynb" %}